pavel-grigorev/spring-icomponent/README.md

 # Building method handlers

-Method handler is a bean that implements `MethodHandler` interface:
+Method handler is a bean implementing the `MethodHandler` interface:

 ```java
 @Component